SirusDoma/VoxCharger/README.md

 This program require .NET Framework 4.7.2 in order to run properly.

 ### Media Pack / Desktop Experience
-This program now has its integrated Wav and 2DX Encoder and downloading [mon's 2dx tools](https://github.com/mon/2dxTools) is no **longer required**.
+This program now has its own integrated Wav and 2DX Encoder and downloading [mon's 2dx tools](https://github.com/mon/2dxTools) is no **longer required**.
-However, the audio decoder depends on Media Foundation API under the hood, which is only available in Windows 7 and newer.
+However, the audio decoder depends on [Media Foundation API](https://github.com/NAudio/NAudio#naudio) under the hood, which is only available in Windows 7 and newer.

 Furthermore, you might need to install the following dependencies:
-- [Media Feature Pack](https://support.microsoft.com/en-us/topic/media-feature-pack-list-for-windows-n-editions-c1c6fffa-d052-8338-7a79-a4bb980a700a) - Install this if you're running on Windows N or KN version (Common Windows distribution in Korea region)
+- [Media Feature Pack](https://support.microsoft.com/en-us/topic/media-feature-pack-list-for-windows-n-editions-c1c6fffa-d052-8338-7a79-a4bb980a700a) - Install this if you're running on Windows N or KN version
 - [Desktop Experience](https://learn.microsoft.com/en-us/windows-server/get-started/install-options-server-core-desktop-experience) - Install this if you're running on Windows Server

 ### Latest datecodes only